aws-samples/aws-reinvent21-inf1-workshop/README.md

 </div>
 <br/>

 Save the **Access key ID** and **Secret access key** locally as you will need to enter them later while you are completing the exercises in this workshop.
+This is the only time these credentials will be available for download.
+When you close the screen, the credentials will not be available for download when you visit the screen again.
+You will be able to generate new credentials if necessary.
+To download the credentials either press the **Show** link and copy/paste them from the screen to a safe place, or click the "Download .csv" button to download the credentials as a .csv file.

 ### 0.3) Sign into the AWS Console
 In this step you will sign in to the AWS Console as the user you just created.